registry of births, marriages and deaths

 2) Registry of Birth in Panama

-• Send an original birth certificate or a certified copy issued by the Office of Vital Records.
+• Certified copy issued by the Office of Vital Records.
+(The document must be issued within a year).

 • The Consular Fee is $30.00 per document, payable by money order made out to the Consulate of Panama.